The Expectation–Role Alignment Problem

 Employee satisfaction should be treated as a strategic workforce

 indicator rather than solely a measure of morale.
-Survey analysis

-By systematically measuring
+By

-satisfaction, analysing results across key workforce segments, and
+systematically measuring satisfaction, analysing results across key

-implementing targeted responses, organisations can reduce
+workforce segments, and implementing targeted responses, organisations

-disengagement, protect institutional knowledge, and strengthen
+can reduce disengagement, protect institutional knowledge, and

-workforce capability.
-When used rigorously, employee satisfaction data
+strengthen workforce capability.
+When used rigorously, employee

-organisational decision-making.
+workforce planning and organisational decision-making.